deprecated-packages/CodingStandard/README.md

 ## How to Avoid Manual Usage

-In case you don't want to use Php_CodeSniffer manually, you can add pre-commit hook via `composer.json`:
+In case you don't want to use Php_CodeSniffer manually for every change in the code you make, you can add pre-commit hook via `composer.json`:

 ```json
 "scripts": {